Supporting Health Equity and Affordable Health Coverage for Immigrant Populations

 State Health and Value Strategies

 Ensuring affordable health coverage and healthcare for immigrant populations in the United States is critical to advancing health equity.
-In a new series, State Health and Value Strategies (SHVS), with support from the Robert Wood Johnson Foundation, highlights strategies for states to expand affordable health coverage to immigrant populations in the United States.
+State Health and Value Strategies (SHVS), with support from the Robert Wood Johnson Foundation, highlights strategies for states to expand affordable health coverage to immigrant populations in the United States.
 The Supporting Health Equity and Affordable Health Coverage for Immigrant Populations series examines a range of strategies that states have at their disposal to help extend coverage to immigrant populations, including those who do not qualify for subsidized health insurance under the Patient Protection and Affordable Care Act (ACA) or other public programs due to immigration status.

 The first issue brief in the series, State-Funded Affordable Coverage Programs for Immigrants, provides an overview of the national immigrant health coverage landscape.
 Access to affordable health coverage and healthcare for immigrant populations in the U.S. is critical to advancing health equity and the issue brief offers considerations for policymakers related to state-funded affordable coverage programs for low-income individuals who do not qualify for subsidized health insurance under the ACA or other public programs due to immigration status.
 The second issue brief in the series, CHIP Coverage Option for Pregnant Immigrants and their Children, reviews how states may provide pregnancy-related care through the Children’s Health Insurance Program (CHIP) to targeted low-income children from conception to birth (the so called “unborn child” option).
 This option enables states to provide prenatal, labor and delivery, and postpartum services to pregnant individuals, regardless of immigration status.